rmhcovid/screentool/README.md

-Screentool has been developed by Martin Dutch and is Shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).
+Screentool has been developed by Martin Dutch and is shared with compliments of [The Royal Melbourne Hospital, Victoria, Australia](https://www.thermh.org.au/).

 ## Downloading and using the Project